35 Aberdale Road, Bala Cynwyd, PA 19004-3156

 Atlas is/was a consulting and software services company that provides expertise to large clients such as the USPS and other online services to specialized economic sectors.

 I worked for Atlas on a consulting basis, designing system architectures, providing rapid implementation of core technologies, and general consulting expertise.
-A major part of my work for them was the design and implementation of Oracle RDBMS interfaces, particularly in the context of WWW projects, and extending the Apache web server to support many sophisticated features not found in any other web server at the time (many of them have now become common).Amazon.com, Inc., Seattle WA (November 1994 -- March 1996)
+A major part of my work for them was the design and implementation of Oracle RDBMS interfaces, particularly in the context of web backends, and extending the Apache web server to support many sophisticated features not found in any other web server at the time (many of them have now become common).Amazon.com, Inc., Seattle WA (November 1994 -- March 1996)

 Amazon.com is a widely known online retailer.
-I was the 2nd employee at the company, and one of the 2 technical staff responsible for designing and implementing the software engines that support the bookstore's presence on the Internet.
+I was the 2nd employee at the company, and one of the 2 technical staff responsible for designing and implementing the software engines that support the bookstore's early presence on the Internet.
 Specific components that I developed included:

 USPAN, Inc., Seattle WA (July 1994 -- July 1995)